 See the South Carolina Constitution of 1868, Article IX, Section 2, and Article X, Section 5.

 There are many good book and articles about Reconstruction-era political violence in South Carolina.
-The reading list below includes several titles that I used to construct the foregoing summary.
+The reading list above includes several titles that I used to construct the foregoing summary.

 See “An Act to Amend an Act Entitled ‘An Act to Establish by Law the Voting Precincts in the Various Counties in This State,’” and “An Act to Alter and Amend the Law in Relation to Elections,” created two boxes for Federal and State and Local offices,” both ratified on 22 March 1878, in Acts and Joint Resolutions of the General Assembly of the State of South Carolina, Passed at the Regular Session of 1877–78 (Columbia, S.C.: Calvo & Patton, 1878), 565–70, 632–33; George B. Tindall, “The Campaign for the Disfranchisement of Negroes in South Carolina,” Journal of Southern History 15 (May 1949): 213–14.